TheMagnificent11/aspnetcoreapi-config/README.md

 ## Dependencies

-AspNetCoreApi.Infrastructure is a .Net Standard 2.1 class library that has the following dependencies.
+AspNetCoreApi.Infrastructure is a .Net 6 class library that has the following dependencies.

 This is not a full-dependency tree, but just the major dependencies listed.